NoOb-CodEr786/IoT_based_Security_system/README.md

 Hello
 This is my first IoT Project.

 We can use this system in our garage and warehouse.
-This curity system is cost effect and also wi-fi enable.
+This security system is cost effect and also wi-fi enable.

 Tools and Technologies Used: -